-Some popular fantasy Korean dramas feature supernatural beings like ghosts, goblins, mermaids, and aliens.
+Some popular fantasy These dramas feature supernatural beings like ghosts, goblins, mermaids, and aliens.
 A Korean Odyssey, Guardian – The Lonely And Great God, The Legend Of The Blue Sea, and My Love From The Star are some of the best fantasy K-series we recommend.
 One of the most recent additions to this genre is the Tale of the Nine-Tailed starring Lee Dong Wook and Jo Bo Ah.

 Whether you’re in the medical field or not, this genre might be interesting for you.
 Hospital Playlist, Good Doctor, Doctors, and Hospital Ship are some of the dramas you can check out under this genre.

 Dramas in the family genre never fail to make their audience get at least teary-eyed from all the emotions.
 After all, the concept of family is very relatable to many.
 These dramas tend to be light and happy, but sad scenes can easily make you bawl your eyes out.
-Watching them will give you different feelings.
+Watching a K-series like this will give you different feelings.

-Similar to medical dramas, legal dramas are also educational but in the field of law.
-Characters portrayed by the lead roles are often lawyers or prosecutors trying to find justice amidst the corruption and unfair treatment in South Korean society.
+Similar to medical dramas, legal dramas are also educational but in the field of law Characters portrayed in the lead roles are often lawyers or prosecutors trying to find justice amidst the corruption and unfair treatment in Korean society.